rogerdpj/ONT_dev/README.md

 ## Introduction
-This repository provides a Nextflow-based pipeline for whole-genome sequencing (WGS) analysis, optimised for **Oxford Nanopore Technology (ONT)** data, with supporting **Illumina** data for simple or hybrid assemblies.
-It is designed to offer an automated, reproducible, and scalable solution for processing large-scale genomic data in clinical microbiology research.
+This Nextflow pipeline provides an automated, reproducible and scalable solution for whole-genome sequencing (WGS) analysis in clinical microbiology research optimised for **Oxford Nanopore Technology (ONT)** data.
+It also supports **Illumina** data for *the novo* hybrid assemblies.

 ## Contents
 - [Pipeline summary](#pipeline-summary)